The Face of Populism: Examining Differences in Facial Emotional Expressions of Political Leaders Using Machine Learning: Discussion

-Overall, the results point to the existence of a style of affective, non-verbal communication which is more commonly found among political leaders whose rhetoric is populist-leaning.
-This provides support for the idea that populism is to an extent performative in nature.
+Overall, the results provide new evidence of a style of affective, non-verbal communication more common to political leaders whose rhetoric is populist-leaning, and thus further substantiate the idea that populism is performative in nature \cite{bucy2020PerformingPopulismTrump2020, moffitt2022Taking}.
 As such, because it is subversive in relation to established political conventions, the populist performance is especially well-suited for the environment of social media where the principle of ``any press is good press'' often applies---that is, the quantity of audience attention bears more weight than its quality \citep{wells_trump_2020}.
-On one hand, the populist use of negative emotional displays in video may therefore be a mechanism through which they maintain relevance, considering that controversial content online ordinarily generates more engagement among consumers \citep{larsson_picture-perfect_2022}.
-On the other, populists' facial expressions can provide affective heuristics for audiences, influencing their evaluation of candidates’ political competence \citep{boussalis2021FacingElectorateComputational2021} and allowing them to quickly reduce complex political issues into simple, emotional interpretations by visually framing them as negative.
-Further analysis of the role of non-verbal cues in political communication---such as facial expressions of emotion---would be beneficial to gaining a better understanding of the populist performance as a whole.
+On one hand, the populist use of negative emotional displays in videos may therefore be a mechanism through which they maintain relevance, considering that controversial content online ordinarily generates more engagement among consumers \citep{larsson_picture-perfect_2022}.
+On the other, populists' facial expressions can provide affective heuristics for audiences, influencing their evaluation of candidates' political competence \citep{boussalis2021FacingElectorateComputational2021} and allowing them to quickly reduce complex political issues into simple, emotional interpretations by visually framing them as negative.